 More and more North American cities have adopted this wonderful German tradition.
 Find a Christmas market near you.

 On a cold day, nothing will warm you up faster than a mug of steaming Glühwein.
 This quintessential Christmas market beverage consists of hot mulled red wine, with an optional shot of brandy (Glühwein mit Schuss).
 Most major cities in Germany serve Glühwein in ceramic mugs specifically designed for the local Christmas markets.
 Similar to the practice in Bavarian beer gardens, when purchasing Glühwein, you will pay a deposit on top of the price of the beverage.
-Once finished, this gives you the option of either returning the mug to get your deposit back or keeping it as a nice souvenir.
+This gives you the option of either returning the mug once finished to get your deposit back or keeping it as a nice souvenir.
 While the designs vary, the mugs usually depict either the respective historic city centers or the Christmas market.

 To make Glühwein at home, follow our Glühwein recipe.
 If you prefer, you can purchase the ready-made beverage in a gourmet food store near you.
 All you will have to do is heat up the mixture and serve it.

 Feuerzangenbowle – a Modern German Christmas Tradition

 Feuerzangenbowle — this mysterious tongue twister is the name of a spectacular drink involving hot mulled wine, high percentage alcohol rum and open flames.
 Feuerzangenbowle has become a popular Christmas season tradition.
 Although the concoction itself is most likely considerably older, it was the 1943 comedy movie “Die Feuerzangenbowle” which made it widely popular.
 The movie has achieved cult status and has created a new tradition among fans who invite friends over for a mug of Feuerzangenbowle and a screening of the film.